robenkleene/audio-references/traktor.md

 ## Backups

 When a new version of Traktor is installed, the old version is copied to `/Applications/Native Instruments/Traktor Pro 3/Backup/`.
-These old versions can be deleted.
+These old versions can be deleted manually.

 ## Tips